 Ireland – Irish Dental Council – Accredited general dentistry programs effective December 5, 2012.

-New Zealand – Dental Council of New Zealand – Accredited general dentistry programs effective December 15, 2011.
+New Zealand – Dental Council of New Zealand – are considered to be accredited if their graduation date is on or after December 14, 2011.

 United States – American Dental Association's Commission on Dental Accreditation